thatvirtualboy/thatvirtualboy.github.io/_posts/2020-03-02-the-new-horizon-ubuntu-ova.markdown

 I'm happy to announce version 1.2 of this Fling which brings support for the latest VMware Horizon 7 builds and uses an Ubuntu 18.04.4 LTS base image.

-Keep an eye, subscribe, follow my Twitter as this new version will be available soon!
+Keep an eye, subscribe, follow my Twitter...the new VMware Horizon Ubuntu OVA will be available soon!